The 3 Easiest Citrus Trees to Grow

 Improved Meyer Semi-Dwarf Lemon Tree

---OVERVIEW-- Now available!
-36"-48" Premium Meyer Semi-Dwarf Lemon Trees Our Best Selling Citrus Tree!
+--OVERVIEW-- Our Best Selling Citrus Tree!
 The Meyer Lemon tree is a California favorite Grows very well in containers The fruit is very juicy and less tart than Eureka Lemon or Lisbon Lemon.
-The… read more
+The gourmet Meyer lemon develops golden color at maturity. … read more

 2. Bearss Lime: A Citrus Classic

-Next up is the Bearss Lime, a citrus classic known for its ease of cultivation and tart flavor.
-This lime variety, also known as Persian lime or Tahitian lime, typically reaches a height of 6 to 10 feet in containers and 10-15 feet in the ground.
+Next up on my list of the easiest citrus trees to grow is the Bearss Lime.
+The lime is a citrus classic known for its ease of cultivation and tart flavor.
+Its also known as Persian lime, Tahitian lime, or bartender's lime.
+The tree typically reaches a height of 6-10 feet in containers and 10-15 feet in the ground.
 Like all of our citrus trees, height can be maintained by regular pruning.
 Its lush, dark green foliage provides a striking contrast to the glossy limes that adorn its branches.

 Bearss Limes live most of their life green.
 When fully ripe, they turn yellow in color.
 The flavor is refreshingly tart, making it an excellent addition to beverages, salads, and desserts.
 With its manageable size and delicious fruit, the Bearss Lime is a fantastic choice for those new to citrus gardening.